Results by Title

 Harvard University Press, 2006

-In Brain Arousal and Information Theory, Donald Pfaff presents a daring perspective on the long-standing puzzle of what arousal is.
+Arousal is fundamental to all cognition.
+It is intuitively obvious, absolutely necessary, but what exactly is it?
+In Brain Arousal and Information Theory, Donald Pfaff presents a daring perspective on this long-standing puzzle.
 Pfaff argues that, beneath our mental functions and emotional dispositions, a primitive neuronal system governs arousal.
 Employing the simple but powerful framework of information theory, Pfaff revolutionizes our understanding of arousal systems in the brain.

 Rebecca M. Jordan-Young